briangershon/bsky-tldr/README.md

 Exports from the library:

-`BskyTldr` is a class that contains lower level functions to retrieve Posts and Follows.
-`getDailyPostsFromFollows` is a higher level function to retrieve daily posts from follows.
+`getDailyPostsFromFollows` is the main function to retrieve daily posts from follows.
 See Data Structure Example below.

+There are also utility functions that wrap the AtProto pagination with JavaScript generators:

+- `retrieveAuthorFeedGenerator()` is a generator function to retrieve posts from an author and
+- `retrieveFollowsGenerator` is a generator function to retrieve follows from an author.

+And if you want to convert post `uri` to a public URL:

-`uriToUrl` is a utility function to convert a post uri to a public url to view post on the web.
+- `uriToUrl` is a utility function to convert a post uri to a public url to view post on the web.

 ## Data Structure Example